Loop Models and $K$-Theory: Rectangular domains and conormal matrix Schubert varieties

 The prefactor $\prod_{i,j=1}^n (1-t\,z_j/y_i)$ is nothing but the contribution of the equations $P=0$.
-The rest of the r.h.s.\ is the $K$-class of the matrix Schubert variety, i.e., $L_{\rho,\pi_w}$ embedded in $\Mat{n}$, and indeed we recognize the pipe dream formula for double Grothendieck polynomials (see \cite[Thm.~3.1]{FK-Groth} as well as \cite[Thm.~A]{KM-Schubert} and \cite{KM-Schubert2}).
+The rest of the r.h.s.\ is the $K$-class of the matrix Schubert variety, i.e., $L_{\rho,\pi_w}$ embedded in $\Mat{n}$, and indeed we recognize the pipe dream formula for double Grothendieck polynomials (see \cite[Theorem~3.1]{FK-Groth} as well as \cite[Theorem~A]{KM-Schubert} and \cite{KM-Schubert2}).

-Note that the Yang--Baxter equation already plays a prominent role in \cite{FK-Schubert,FK-Groth}; in fact, the ``algebra of projectors'' of \cite{FK-Groth} is nothing but the subalgebra of $\CTL_n$ that is generated by the $f_i$, consistent with the fact that we are using plaquettes corresponding to the identity (\tikz[baseline=-3pt]{\plaq{a}}) and the $f_i$ (\tikz[baseline=-3pt]{\plaq{c}}), but not the one associated to the $e_i$ (\tikz[baseline=-3pt]{\plaq{b}}).
+Note that the Yang--Baxter equation already plays a prominent role in \cite{FK-Groth, FK-Schubert}; in fact, the ``algebra of projectors'' of~\cite{FK-Groth} is nothing but the subalgebra of $\CTL_n$ that is generated by the $f_i$, consistent with the fact that we are using plaquettes corresponding to the identity (\tikz[baseline=-3pt]{\plaq{a}}) and the $f_i$ (\tikz[baseline=-3pt]{\plaq{c}}), but not the one associated to the $e_i$ (\tikz[baseline=-3pt]{\plaq{b}}).

-Furthermore, it is easy to see that the degeneration of Sect.~\ref{sec:rectdegen} reduces, in the case of link patterns $\pi_w$, to the degeneration of \cite{KM-Schubert} (in particular, the absense of loops makes the degeneration reduced, hence a Stanley--Reisner scheme).
+Furthermore, it is easy to see that the degeneration of Section~\ref{sec:rectdegen} reduces, in the case of link patterns $\pi_w$, to the degeneration of \cite{KM-Schubert} (in particular, the absense of loops makes the de\-ge\-neration reduced, hence a~Stanley--Reisner scheme).
 In that sense, the present study generalizes both integrable \cite{FK-Groth} and geometric \cite{KM-Schubert} aspects of $K$-classes of matrix Schubert varieties/Schubert varieties of the flag variety.

-\section{Connection to the quantum Knizhnik--Zamolodchikov equation and combinatorics}
+\section{Connection to the quantum Knizhnik--Zamolodchikov\\ equation and combinatorics}

-We collect in this section various properties and interpretations of the $K$-theoretic quantities introduced in Sect.~\ref{sec:Rmat}, in particular the Laurent polynomials $\Psi^c_\pi$ and $\Psi^{nc}_\pi$.
+We collect in this section various properties and interpretations of the $K$-theoretic quantities introduced in Section~\ref{sec:Rmat}, in particular the Laurent polynomials $\Psi^c_\pi$ and $\Psi^{nc}_\pi$.

-\subsection{$q$KZ equation}
+\subsection{$\boldsymbol{q}$KZ equation}

 We assume in this section that $n=2k$.
-It is then known that the polynomials $\Psi^{nc}_\pi$ are related to the quantum Knizhnik--Zamolodchikov ($q$KZ) equation \cite{artic34,artic69} (see also \cite[Sect.~4]{hdr} for a review, noting the correspondence of notations: $t^{1/2}=-q$).
+It is then known that the polynomials $\Psi^{nc}_\pi$ are related to the quantum Knizhnik--Zamolodchikov ($q$KZ) equation~\cite{artic34,artic69} (see also~\cite[Section~4]{hdr} for a~review, noting the correspondence of notations: $t^{1/2}=-q$).
 More precisely, if we redefine

 (the power of $t$ is added for convenience), then the $\tilde\Psi^{nc}_\pi$ are polynomials (as opposed to Laurent polynomial) of degree $k(k-1)$ in the $z_i$, which collectively satisfy the system: